pooryaparvizi/BioNE/README.md

 &nbsp;

 ## Input files formats
-The input file format to the [Network Embedding](#2-network-embedding) is space-delimited edge list file.
-If the edge list file is ready in [this](./output/edgelist_protein_disease.txt) format the user can start from [Network Embedding](#2-network-embedding) step.
-Otherwise, if the networks are in adjacency matrix format, this pipeline provides the command line to convert adjacency matrix to edge list in section [1.1.
+The input file format for [Network Embedding](#2-network-embedding) is a space-delimited edge list file.
+If the edge list file is ready in [this](./output/edgelist_protein_disease.txt) format, users can start from the [Network Embedding](#2-network-embedding) step.
+If the networks are in adjacency matrix format, this pipeline provides the command line to convert adjacency matrices to edge lists in section [1.1.
 Convert Adjacency Matrix to Edge List](#11-convert-adjacency-matrix-to-edge-list).
-The adjacency matrix should contain column names and row names, and the format should be space-delimited.
+Adjacency matrices should contain column names and row names, and the format should be space-delimited.
 Click [here](./data/mat_protein_disease.txt) to see sample adjacency matrix.

 &nbsp;

 ## 1. Network Preparation
 This part consists of two sections.
-The adjacency matrices are converted to the edge list files in section [1.1.
+Users can convert adjacency matrices to edge list files in section [1.1.
 Convert Adjacency Matrix to Edge List](#11-convert-adjacency-matrix-to-edge-list).
-On the other hand, when required, the user can combine two edge list files to making heterogeneous network using command line is section [1.2.
+On the other hand, when required, users can combine two edge list files to form a  heterogeneous network using command lines provided in section [1.2.
 Heterogeneous Network Preparation](#12-heterogeneous-network-preparation).

 &nbsp;

 ### 1.1.
 Convert Adjacency Matrix to Edge List
-In order to conduct network embedding, adjacency matrices should convert to the edge list file format.
+In order to conduct network embedding, adjacency matrices should be converted to an edge list file format.

 ```shell
 python3 scripts/mat2edgelist.py --input input.txt --directed --keepzero --attribute --output output.txt